puppetlabs/puppetlabs-vcsrepo/README.markdown

 * `depth` - The value to be used to do a shallow clone.
 (Requires the `depth` feature.)
 * `ensure` - Determines the state of the repository.
 Valid values are 'present', 'bare', 'absent', 'latest'.
 * `excludes` - Lists any files to be excluded from the repository.
+* `exclude` - Single file to exclude from the repository.
 * `force` - Forces repository creation.
 Valid values are 'true' and 'false'. **WARNING** Forcing will destroy any files in the path.
 * `fstype` - Sets the filesystem type.
 (Requires the `filesystem_types` feature.)
 * `group` - Determines the group/gid that owns the repository files.